Guaifenesin DM SR Side Effects

 Generic Name: dextromethorphan / guaifenesin

-Note: This page contains information about the side effects of dextromethorphan / guaifenesin.
-Some of the dosage forms included on this document may not apply to the brand name Guaifenesin DM SR.
+Note: This document contains side effect information about dextromethorphan / guaifenesin.
+Some of the dosage forms listed on this page may not apply to the brand name Guaifenesin DM SR.

 For the Consumer